Cragady/hire-career-path/README.md

 * Right now I'm updating all columns when updating an entry on a table.
 This may cause unnecessary overhead.
 Will fix later.

+* Maybe make a test class that contains boiler data to throw into the database.
+This will make writing test cases easier when creating a migration that include table links.

 # Bugs/Problems/Other

 This is where I'll be tracking problems.
 I'll remove items that I feel are sufficiently addressed.
 If an issue is noteworthy or may cause problems later will be listed [here.](#Fixed,%20but%20Noteworthy)